michaelvl/osm-analytic-tracker/kubernetes/README.md

 - *osmtracker_minutely_diff_csets_observed* - number of chagesets observed in
    the recent minutely diff.
 A very large influx of changesets might cause small increased delays in the tracker.

+## Kubernetes Network Policies

+The Helm-based deployment supports deploying Kubernetes network policies to allow for fine-grained control of network access between pods.
+You need a Kubernetes network plugin that supports network policies for this to have any effect.

+If you are using a Kubernetes ingress/ingress-controller, you could refine the osmtracker-frontend network policy selectors to match the labels of the ingress.